Comparison · 9 min read

 What's the main difference between ChannelOS and OptiSigns?

 OptiSigns is a device-app-first signage platform: you install its player app on a Fire TV Stick, Raspberry Pi, Android box or SoC display, and its AI Designer generates single images or layouts you then assemble by hand.
-ChannelOS runs as a web page in the TV's own browser with no app to install, and its AI drafts a complete multi-slide show from one description.
+ChannelOS runs as a web page in the TV's own browser, and its AI drafts a complete multi-slide show from one description.

 Do I need a media player device for OptiSigns?